soumyadip1995/soumyadip1995.github.io/_posts/2020-02-26-Level2_Level4part2.md

 - Replace Fully Connected Layers with Convolutions.
 Because in models like Alexnet or VGG-Net, the majority of parametres are in the FC layer
 - Kernel Reduction:- Figuring out ways of Reducing the height and Width of the Filters, while retaining information.

+Now, Perception Control Systems is extensible over all levels of Autonomous Driving Systems.
+In this post, we are ging to limit ourselves to talking only about the Deep Learning based Perception [Image based Object Detection and Semantic and Instance Segmentation].
+We will reserve localization, trajectory generation etc for later posts.

 #### **Deep Learning based Perception Driving Scene Understanding using vision Techniques**